Prudential Financial Inc. [PRU] moving up – What are the long-term prospects?

 Prudential Financial Inc. [NYSE:PRU]: Analyst Rating and Earnings

-Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
-For Prudential Financial Inc. [PRU], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 12/30/2019.
+Experts stock market traders frequently make a point to check what top Wall Street analysts say regarding a potential buy.
+Regarding Prudential Financial Inc. [PRU] currently, the latest Wall Street ratings we can see is from the fiscal quarter that’s going to end in 12/30/2019.
 On average, stock market experts give PRU an Overweight rating.
-The average 12-month price forecast for this stock is $51.61, with the high estimate being $110.00, the low estimate being $47.00 and the median estimate amounting to $92.50.
-This is compared to its latest closing price of $47.47.
+The average 12-month price forecast for this stock is $56.73, with the high estimate being $110.00, the low estimate being $47.00 and the median estimate amounting to $92.50.
+This is compared to its latest closing price of $51.61.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Prudential Financial Inc. [PRU] is sitting at 3.46.
 This is compared to 1 month ago, when its average rating was 3.50.